rust-lang/reference/CONTRIBUTING.md

 glossary entries, and documenting new or otherwise undocumented features in Rust.

-For awhile, the Reference was basically ignored, and Rust continued gaining new features or changing old ones.
+For a while, the Reference was basically ignored, and Rust continued gaining new features or changing old ones.
 It was also basically the introduction document before the first edition of the Rust book, and constantly in flux from the huge churn of the language design before v1.0.0.
 So there's a lot that's wrong, too